 I am sure that the Liz Cheney’s of the world would say that this outlook is naive and that these trained killers would never turn on their comrades.
 To them, I can only say that I am sure that the directors of Detachment 88, in Indonesia, and the interrogators who led us to Saddam Hussein and Al Zarqawi faced the same criticism.

-David Danzig is a senior advisor to Human Rights First.
+David Danzig was a senior advisor to Human Rights First.